thomasding/td-vimrc/README.md

         > undoing and editing creates a new branch in the history tree, and you
         > are able to reach any state in the tree.

-    * Add, substitute and remove brackets with vim-surround.
+    * Add, substitute and remove brackets with [vim-surround](https://github.com/tpope/vim-surround).

-    * Enable Github Flavored Markdown syntax with vim-flavored-markdown.
+    * Enable Github Flavored Markdown syntax with [vim-flavored-markdown](https://github.com/jtratner/vim-flavored-markdown).

-    * Demonstrates variable, function and class definitions in the current file with tagbar.
+    * Demonstrates variable, function and class definitions in the current file with [tagbar](https://github.com/majutsushi/tagbar).

 2. **Beautify the appearance of VIM:**

-    * Powerful and beautiful status line with vim-airline working along with many other plugins.
+    * Powerful and beautiful status line with [vim-airline](https://github.com/bling/vim-airline) working along with many other plugins.

-    * A full pack of hundreds of colorschemes with vim-colorschemes.
+    * A full pack of hundreds of colorschemes with [vim-colorschemes](https://github.com/flazz/vim-colorschemes).

     * Hide menubar, toolbar and scrollbars by default.

-    * Use good-looking monospace fonts in accord with the operating system.
+    * Use good-looking monospace fonts according to the operating system.

 3. **Improve finding file experience:**

-    * Use Ctrl-P to quickly find files with fuzzy search.
+    * Use [ctrlp](https://github.com/kien/ctrlp.vim) to quickly find files with fuzzy search.

-    * Show your project directory in tree structure with NERDTree.
+    * Show your project directory in tree structure with [NERDTree](https://github.com/scrooloose/nerdtree).

 4. **Integrate with git:**

-    * Seamlessly manage your code in your git repo with fugitive.
+    * Seamlessly manage your code in your git repo with [fugitive](https://github.com/tpope/vim-fugitive).

-    * Indicates modification besides the buffer with plus, minus and tilde signs with vim-gitgutter.
+    * Indicates modification besides the buffer with plus, minus and tilde signs with [vim-gitgutter](https://github.com/airblade/vim-gitgutter).

-    * Show git status in NERDTree by nerdtree-git-plugin.
+    * Show git status in NERDTree by [nerdtree-git-plugin](https://github.com/Xuyuanp/nerdtree-git-plugin).

 ### Extra Feature "golang" ###